imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

     `Distribution tree` that is already prepared by the main controller in the switch.

-(iii) If it is a publish packet, the switch will checks the the internal
+(iii) If it is a publish packet, the switch will check the the internal
-    register with index equal to the `id` of the published `variable`, and will `multicast` the packet to the ports which are written in that mentioned register, otherwise drops the packet.
+    register with an index equal to the `id` of the published `variable`, and will `multicast` the packet to the ports which are written in that mentioned register, otherwise drops the packet.

-The switch have a single IPv4 forwarding table, which the control plane will populate it with static rules for each topology.
+The switch has a single IPv4 forwarding table, which the control plane will populate with static rules for each topology.
 Each rule will map an IP address to the MAC address and output port for the next hop.
 Four registers for handling four variables, and a multicast table with one entry for the distribution tree, which the control plane will populate it with